Cryptoassets are excluded from GST. This means buying and selling cryptoassets is not subject to GST and you do not need to register for GST.

 If you receive cryptoassets as payment for goods and services you provide, you still need to charge GST on those goods and services.
 You'll need to return GST on the value in New Zealand dollars of the amount of cryptoassets that you receive as payment.
 Normal GST rules apply from there.
 When you later sell the cryptoassets you received for the payment of goods and services, you do not have to account for GST on the sale of the cryptoasset.
 However, there will likely be income tax to pay on the sale of the cryptoassets.

-If you create and sell non-fungible tokens (NFTs), GST is payable on your sales where the NFTs are sold to someone in New Zealand.
+If you create and dispose of non-fungible tokens (NFTs), GST is payable on your sales where the NFTs are sold to someone in New Zealand.
 If you sell your NFTs to someone outside New Zealand the supply will be zero rated for GST purposes.
+Royalties received on sales of NFTs are zero rated for GST.
 With blockchain technology, it can be difficult determining the location of the purchaser of the NFTs.